 Words of Wisdom: "When your rage is choking you, it is best to say nothing."

-The Timely Tale: Though it sounds far-fetched, this novel is super easy to get behind: "an apparently young, amnesiac girl whose alarmingly un-human needs and abilities lead her to a startling conclusion: She is, in fact, a genetically modified, 53-year-old vampire."
+The Timely Tale: Though it sounds far-fetched, Fledgling is super easy to get behind: "an apparently young, amnesiac girl whose alarmingly un-human needs and abilities lead her to a startling conclusion: She is, in fact, a genetically modified, 53-year-old vampire."
 Beyond the science-fiction and fantasy are lessons about how we define and control or inhibit the "other" in our own communities and lives.

 Words of Wisdom: "'I ate civilization.
 It poisoned me; I was defiled.
 And then,' he added in a lower tone, 'I ate my own wickedness.'"

 The Timely Tale: Described by the Wall Street Journal as an enduring masterpiece and "one of the most prophetic dystopian works of the 20th century," Brave New World is a must-read.
 In this spooky but orderly, technologically innovative future, "humans are genetically bred, socially indoctrinated, and pharmaceutically anesthetized to passively uphold an authoritarian ruling order—all at the cost of our freedom, full humanity, and perhaps also our souls."
 Hegemony and collective oblivion in action.

 We'll consider ourselves warned (if it's not already too late).

 Words of Wisdom: "Everything was beautiful and nothing hurt."